Safer people and places.

-To prevent injury and support recovery.
+To prevent and reduce the impact of injury and support those affected.

 - Influencing individuals, agencies and decision makers that injury prevention and the support of recovery is a priority.